VedantYadav025/Learning-C/README.md

-This repo contains solution to various problems in the book "The C Programming Language" by K&R
+This repo contains solution to various problems in the book "The C Programming Language" by K&R.